For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Consider us your facilitators in dialogue rather than just tutors in monologue.
 And who knows, perhaps you will teach us a thing or two, just as you suggested.
 Things we may not have understood or appreciated while we remained on earth.’

 ‘I hope so; that might help even things out a bit,’ I said wryly.

 ‘What’s most important now,’ Mo said, ‘is that you move forward beyond this Summit’s plane of existence and magnificent views.
 We don’t know how much time you have here, so we want you to take advantage of this rare opportunity that you may advance as far as possible.
 The future of the earth may depend on it.’

 I didn’t know what Mo was suggesting by that last sentence, nor did I wish to ask.

-‘Though you may rest at various plateaus along the way,’ Eli said, ‘you need to continue ascending towards new expansive vistas and transcendent experiences since your stay with us might be short.’
+‘You may wish to rest at certain plateaus along the way,’ Eli said.
+‘Nevertheless, you need to continue ascending towards new expansive vistas of transcendent experiences since your stay with us might be short.’

 ‘Are you suggesting my body will soon be coming out of its coma?’

 ‘We don’t know,’ he said.
 ‘Trust us, while you remain here, you will go far beyond and above anything you’ve experienced on the earth plane.’